How to Use Java Libraries in .NET Core and .NET 8/9 Applications

 | Apache POI | NPOI (port), ClosedXML | Medium — some features missing |

-When it doesn’t: You need specific Java APIs, exact behavioral compatibility, or the .NET port is abandoned or incomplete.
+When JNBridgePro is a better fit: You need specific Java APIs, exact behavioral compatibility, current Java-library versions, or the .NET port is abandoned, incomplete, or meaningfully different.

-Package the Java library in a Spring Boot (or similar) web application, expose the functionality you need as REST endpoints, and call them from .NET Core using HttpClient.
+If you choose this route, package the Java library in a Spring Boot (or similar) web application, expose only the functionality you need as REST endpoints, and call them from .NET Core using HttpClient.

 // .NET Core calling a Java library via REST